AsBuiltReport/AsBuiltReport.Microsoft.AD/CONTRIBUTING.md

 If you have questions or want to discuss contributions:

-- Raise an issue in the AsBuiltReport.Microsoft.Azure [repository](https://github.com/AsBuiltReport/AsBuiltReport.Microsoft.Azure)
+- Raise an issue in the AsBuiltReport.Microsoft.AD [repository](https://github.com/AsBuiltReport/AsBuiltReport.Microsoft.AD)
 - Email us at support@asbuiltreport.com
 - Visit our website at [www.asbuiltreport.com](https://www.asbuiltreport.com)